 What are the Options for Paying Rent?

-You’d be surprised what loops a landlord can make you jump through every month just to pay the rent.
+You’d be surprised what hoops a landlord can make you jump through every month just to pay the rent.

 Ideally, you would want the option for a direct deposit from your bank account into theirs.
-This avoids all tacked-on fees and what-not that other options can cost you.
+This avoids all tacked-on fees and charges that other options can cost you.

 Some tenants choose to pay by way of credit card even with the extra 2.5% fee that the credit card company usually charges.
 If you have a rewards card, this is a great way to get some expensive “free” points every month!
 Definitely convince at a cost.